 On December 3, 2021, we consummated the Business Combinations by and among Foresight and P3 Health Group Holdings and the other parties thereto.
-As a result of the Business Combinations (see Note 5 "Business Combinations" to the consolidated financial statements included elsewhere in this prospectus), the Company was deemed to be the acquirer for accounting purposes, and P3 Health Group Holdings, which is the business conducted prior to the closing of the Business Combinations, was deemed to be the acquirer and accounting predecessor.
+As a result of the Business Combinations (see Note 5 "Business Combinations" to the consolidated financial statements included elsewhere in this prospectus), the Company was deemed to be the acquirer for accounting purposes, and P3 Health Group Holdings, which is the business conducted prior to the closing of the Business Combinations, was deemed to be the acquiree and accounting predecessor.
 The Business Combinations were accounted for as a business combination using the acquisition method of accounting, and the Successor's (defined below) financial statements reflect a new basis of accounting that is based on the fair value of net assets acquired.
-As a result of the application of the acquisition method of accounting bases of P3 Health Group Holdings as "Predecessor" for the periods prior to the Closing Date and of the Company as "Successor" for the periods after the Closing Date, including the consolidation of P3 Health Group Holdings, are presented on different bases for the year ended December 31, 2022, the Successor Period, and the Predecessor Period.
-The historical financial information of the Company (the acquirer) has not been reflected in the Predecessor Period financial statements.
+As a result of the application of the acquisition method of accounting as of the effective time of the Business Combinations, the financial statements of P3 Health Group Holdings as "Predecessor" for the periods prior to the Closing Date, including the consolidation of P3 Health Group Holdings, are presented on different bases for the year ended December 31, 2022, the Successor Period, and the Predecessor Period financial statements.